peete-q/lua-stub/README.md

 ##feature

 * think in lua
-* not intrusion into lua source
+* not intrusion into lua source code
 * depend self
 * not need to compile
 * more flexible